-- To use the Sinequan® oral liquid:
+- Sinequan® oral liquid:

-- To use the Silenor® tablet:
+- Silenor® tablet:

 - Do not take the medicine unless you can get a full night's sleep (7 to 8 hours).
-If you wake up too soon, you may feel drowsy from the medicine.

 - This medicine should come with a Medication Guide.
-Read and follow these instructions carefully.
-Ask your doctor or pharmacist if you have any questions.
-Ask your pharmacist for the Medication Guide if you do not have one.
+Ask your pharmacist for a copy if you do not have one.

-- If you miss a dose or forget to use your medicine, use it as soon as you can.
-If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
-Do not use extra medicine to make up for a missed dose.
+- Missed dose: Take a dose as soon as you remember.
+If it is almost time for your next dose, wait until then and take a regular dose.
+Do not take extra medicine to make up for a missed dose.